Mir Syed Hussain Simnani: Life

 His legacy is still celebrated today, and his shrine in Kulgam remains a place of pilgrimage for many devotees.

 Works

-He is attributed to the book titled "Hazrat Mir Sayid Muhammad Hussain Simnani : Qalandar-i-Sadat".
-This book provides insights into his life, his journey to Kashmir, his role in reforming the thoughts and actions of the Sultans of Kashmir, and his efforts in relieving locals from superstitious beliefs through his preaching and miraculous powers.
-It's a valuable resource for those interested in the history of Sufism and the spread of Islam in Kashmir.
+The autobiographical Hazrat Mir Sayid Muhammad Hussain Simnani : Qalandar-i-Sadat is attributed to him.
+It provides insights into Simnani's life, his journey to Kashmir, his role in reforming the thoughts and actions of the Sultans of Kashmir, and his efforts in proselytising Islam in Kashmir.